-E. Waiver
+B. Waiver

-Presentment and notice of dishonor can be waived, see Tex.
+Presentment and notice of dishonor can be waived.
+See Tex.
 Bus. & Com.
 Code § 3.504.
-Obtaining effective waiver of notice of intent to accelerate and notice of acceleration must be done carefully.
+Obtaining effective waiver of presentment, notice of intent to accelerate, and notice of acceleration must be done carefully.
 See Shumway v.
 Horizon Credit Corp., 801 S.W.2d 890, 893 (Tex.
+1991), which states:

-1991), holding "that a waiver of presentment, notice of intent to accelerate, and notice of acceleration is effective if and only if it is clear and unequivocal."
+"Waiver of presentment, notice of intent to accelerate, and notice of acceleration is effective if and only if it is clear and unequivocal.
 To meet this standard, a waiver provision must state specifically and separately the rights surrendered.
-Waiver of "demand" or "presentment", and of "notice" or "notice of acceleration", in just so many words, is effective to waive presentment and notice of acceleration.
-Id.
-See, e.g., Real Estate Exchange, Inc. v.
-Bacci, 676 S.W.2d 440, 441 (Tex.
-App.-Houston [1st Dist.]
-1984, no writ)(holder "shall have the option without demand or notice to the maker . . . to declare this note immediately due") (citation omitted) "Likewise, a waiver of 'notice of intent to accelerate' is effective to waive that right" (citations omitted) Id. at 894.
-"Waiver of 'notice' or even 'all notice' or 'any notice whatsoever', without more specificity, does not unequivocally convey that the borrower intended to waive both notice of acceleration and notice of intent to accelerate, two separate rights.
-We disapprove cases that have reached contrary results" (citation omitted)....
-Shumway v.
-Horizon Credit Corp., 801 S.W.2d at 894.
+Waiver of "demand" or "presentment", and of "notice" or "notice of acceleration", in just so many words, is effective to waive presentment and notice of acceleration...
+Likewise, a waiver of 'notice of intent to accelerate' is effective to waive that right. . . .
+Waiver of "notice" or even "all notice" or "any notice whatsoever", without more specificity, does not unequivocally convey that the borrower intended to waive both notice of acceleration and notice of intent to accelerate, two separate rights."